Bennylavaa/pfQuest-epoch/README.md

 3. Download the latest **[pfQuest-epoch](https://github.com/Bennylavaa/pfQuest-epoch/archive/master.zip)**
 4. Unzip the file and Rename the folder "pfQuest-epoch-master" to "pfQuest-epoch"
 5. Copy "pfQuest-epoch" into Wow-Directory\Interface\AddOns
-6. It is not installed Congrats.
+6. It is now installed Congrats.

 ## Contribute